Agreeableness: From childhood to adulthood

 Agreeableness is important to psychological well-being, predicting mental health, positive affect, and good relations with others.
 Both childhood and adolescent agreeableness have predictive value.
 Along with this it has also been implicated to conflict management skills, school adjustment, peer-social status, and self-esteem.
 Among young adults, individuals that have been diagnosed with externalizing as well as internalizing disorders present lower levels of agreeableness and communion, and higher levels of negative emotionality, than those young adults without such disorders.
 Disorders such as major depressive disorder negatively correlate to levels of agreeableness.
-Agreeableness also is reported anger and depression in young adults.
+Agreeableness has been reported to mediate anger and depression in young adults.
 Across adulthood, low agreeableness has been found to be a health risk.
 High agreeableness, especially trust and honesty, has been linked to longevity.

 A study done by Caspi, Elder, and Bem (1987) found that explosive and ill-tempered children had higher rates of divorce as adults when compared with their even-tempered peers.
 Further, ill-tempered men had lower educational attainment, occupational status, and work stability, and ill-tempered women married men with similar low achievement profiles.
 A second and more recent study by Shiner (2000) found that composite variables describing middle-childhood agreeableness and friendly compliance predicted adolescent academic performance, behavioral conduct, and social competence ten years later.

 Some personality traits, such as openness, agreeableness and conscientiousness appear remarkably common among patients with Amyotrophic lateral sclerosis (ALS).
 It is not clear whether personality can increase susceptibility to ALS directly.
 Instead, genetic factors giving rise to personality might simultaneously predispose people to develop ALS, or the above personality traits might underlie lifestyle choices which are in turn risk factors for ALS.